Colleges of the University of Cambridge: "Old" and "new" colleges

 The oldest college is Peterhouse, founded in 1284, and the newest is Robinson, founded in 1977.
 Homerton, which was first founded in the eighteenth century as a dissenting academy (and later teacher training college), attained full college status in 2010.

+Six of the "new" colleges (Churchill, Fitzwilliam, Girton, Lucy Cavendish, Murray Edwards and St Edmund's) are located on Castle Hill and are thus sometimes referred to as "hill colleges".

 Restrictions on entry

-All 16 of the "old" colleges and 7 of the 15 "new" ones admit both male and female students as both undergraduates and postgraduates, without any age restrictions.
-Eight colleges restrict entry by sex, or by age of undergraduates, or admit only postgraduates:
+All 16 of the "old" colleges and 8 of the 15 "new" ones admit both male and female students as both undergraduates and postgraduates, without any age restrictions.
+Seven colleges restrict entry by sex, or by age of undergraduates, or admit only postgraduates: